 If an employee is absent from work due to any illness or injury which incapacitates them and prevents them from doing the work they are employed to do, the following rules must be observed in order to qualify for sickness absence and payment for the absence.
-All staff need to contact their line manager before normal start time to let them know they won't be able to work and advise on their expected date of return.
-Usually, this can be over a Teams call, by email or by phone.
+All staff need to phone their line manager before normal start time to let them know they won't be able to work and advise on their expected date of return.
 For every subsequent day after the first day of illness team members must call each day to report their absence if appropriate (e.g., when fit note expires and employee is fit enough to do so) and advise line manager anticipated return date.